Pale fox: Description

-The pale fox is a small fox, with a long body and relatively short legs and an narrow muzzle.
-The fur is quite thin, with a pale sandy colour that turns white towards the abdomen.
-The back is often speckled with a blackish or a rufous colouration, with a darker mid-dorsal line.
+The pale fox is a small fox, with a long body and relatively short legs and a narrow muzzle.
+The fur is quite thin, with a pale sandy color that turns white towards the abdomen.
+The back is often speckled with a blackish or a rufous coloration, with a darker mid-dorsal line.
 The flanks are paler than the dorsal pelage, blending into buffy-white underparts, and the legs are rufous.
 It has a pale face, an elongated muzzle with relatively long whiskers, and a dark ring surrounding the eye.
+Its sandy-colored fur offers effective camouflage within the desert landscape, blending seamlessly with the dunes and rocky terrain.

-Its tail is long and bushy, with a reddish brown color with a prominent black tip and a dark patch above the tail gland.
+Its tail is long and bushy, with a reddish-brown color with a prominent black tip and a dark patch above the tail gland.
 The skull is small with a relatively short maxillary region and small sharp canine teeth.
-The ears are large compared to other foxes but is typical of a desert inhabiting canid.
+One of the most prominent features of the species, its ears, are large, and triangular compared to other foxes but such a shape is typical of a desert inhabiting canid.
+The ears of the pale fox play a crucial role, both in thermoregulation, by releasing heat in their typically warm habitats, and in increasing their hearing acuity to detect prey and predators.

 Head and body length is 380–550 mm, tail length is 230–290 mm and weight 2.0–3.6 kg.